 This fulfills the mission set by co-founders Daniel Roberts and David Shapiro, who have tapped into the DIY world that is now opening up broadly to home automation, with their smart home security system, Scout.

 It’s a great solution.
-You can literally build out a system to fit your every security need, controlled from your smart device.
+You can literally build out a system to fit your every security need, controlled from your smart device and voice recognition.
 You can also set custom actions and alerts, and arm and disarm from anywhere.
 Once a sensor is tripped, the plan you developed kicks in — and the alarm is acted upon.

 Millennials, this is not your parents’ definition of DIY, as Shriver pointed out.
 “A DIY person back then (mid-1990s) was in the Wild West, because there wasn’t a lot of cross-platform compatibility,” he said.
 “They were the hobbyists, more progressive people who liked to tinker, true blue do-it-yourselfers.
 Nowadays, you don’t have to be a gear head.
 Retailers like Lowes, as well as other companies, have made it easier for this to be more plug-and-play.
 The consumer can buy it, take it home, and not have to be mesmerized by lots of complicated manuals for installation.”